Income Statement (Practice Quiz)

 Revenues involve the main operations of the company... not with the disposal of long-term assets.

-On December 1, a company borrowed $100,000 at 12% per year.
+On December 1 a large corporation borrowed $100,000 at 12% per year.
 The interest will be paid quarterly, with the first payment due on March 1.
-What should the company report on its income statement for December?
+What should the corporation report on its income statement for December?

 Nothing